kissmetrics/styleguide/_posts/2013-08-12-javascript.md

     var superPower = new SuperPower();
     ```

   - Use one `var` declaration for multiple variables and declare each variable on a newline.
+Indent following lines to line up with the first variable declaration.

     ```javascript
     // bad
     var items = getItems();
     var goSportsTeam = true;
     var dragonball = 'z';

+    // bad
+    var items = getItems();
+      goSportsTeam = true;
+      dragonball = 'z';

     // good
     var items = getItems(),